Pocket/curation-admin-tools/collections/README.md

 npm run api:generate-types
 ```

 Note that the above script should be able to access the API to run successfully.
-The script expects an `.env` file to exist under the `/src` directory and contain
+The script expects an `.env` file to exist in the `/collections` directory and contain

 ```dotenv
 SCHEMA_PATH="[YOUR_SCHEMA_PATH_HERE]"